-Our Yalantis design team loves trying new prototyping tools.
-We’ve worked with Flinto, Pixate, and many others.
+Over the years, our Yalantis design team has worked with many prototyping tools including Flinto and Pixate.
 But our team has a particular affection for Principle.
-We published a brief review of this tool on our blog before, and now we’ll dig a little deeper into Principle’s possibilities and share some hacks and hidden possibilities we’ve discovered while working with Principle.
+We published a brief review of Principle on our blog before, and now we’re going to dig a little deeper into Principle’s possibilities and share some hacks and hidden capabilities we’ve discovered while working with this tool.

 I used to think that Principle could move objects only in a straight line, and I felt somehow limited by that.
 Then I came across a prototype made in Principle that featured an object moving in a circular trajectory!

-As it turns out, Principle has secret feature never mentioned in the Principle’s official guides: you can apply a circular motion to an object if it is included in a group.
+As it turns out, Principle has a hidden feature never mentioned in the official guides: you can apply a circular motion to an object if they’re grouped together.

 2. Don’t neglect outlining the flow

-When designers want to realize a prototype idea, they tend to focus on one cool animation that they consider the prototype’s heart and soul.
-However, while trying to make that one animation perfect they often neglect other elements, and eventually find the prototype to be inconsistent and unfinished.
-This usually leads to numerous edits in a source file, and that’s never a pleasant thing.
+When designers want to bring to life their ideas, they tend to focus on one cool animation that they consider the heart and soul of their prototype.
+However, while trying to make that one animation perfect, they often neglect other elements and eventually find the prototype to be inconsistent and unfinished.
+This usually leads to numerous edits in the source file, and that’s never a pleasant thing.

-To avoid such situations and save yourself a lot of time and nerves, you should always thoroughly plan the whole prototype’s flow.
-First, make a blueprint of the future prototype on paper (or make it as a flowchart), then design it in Sketch or Photoshop, showing all transitions between screens.
-The screens can also include all interim states like scrolling, movement, translucency and so on.
+To avoid such situations and save yourself a lot of time and nerves, you should always thoroughly plan the whole prototype flow.
+First, make a blueprint of the prototype on paper (or as a flowchart), then design it in Sketch or Figma, showing all transitions between screens.
+These screens can also include all interim states like scrolling, movement, and translucency.

 Planning the flow will help you understand in advance which elements should be clickable.
-This will allow you to avoid logical inconsistencies in the prototype’s flow.
+This will allow you to avoid logical inconsistencies.

 3. Select a suitable resolution

-Make sure the size of your Principle document matches the rules of the platform you will demonstrate your prototype on.
+Make sure the size of your Principle document matches the rules of the platform you will demonstrate it on.

 4. Use vector objects and texts

 Everything is quite simple when it comes to using texts and vector graphics.
 They save time while prototyping and editing.
-They also positively affect the final image quality.
+They also improve the quality of the final image.

 There’s one caveat to vector graphics in Principle, however: you’re limited to creating rectangles.
-You can change fill colors and stroke, and can round corners.
-It’s not much, but you still shouldn’t disregard vector objects: the import of bitmap assets affects your further work with the prototype and puts limits on 1) masks using, 2) resolution changing, 3) applying changes to the prototype’s logic, and 4) assets updating.
+You can change fill colors and strokes and can round corners.
+It’s not much, but you still shouldn’t disregard vector objects.
+Importing bitmap assets affects your further work with the prototype and puts limits on:

 5. Don’t forget about groups

 Like any decent tool, Principle loves order.
-That’s why it’s important to name and group all interrelated objects right when you create them.
+That’s why it’s important to name and group all related objects right when you create them.
 Why?
 Quite simply because an object placed into a group can move both with the group and in relation to the group.
-If you group objects at later stages, you’ll probably run into some problems.
-Also, consider that you can apply drivers to several “highlighted” or “grouped” objects at once, which makes prototyping much simplier.
+If you group objects at later stages, you’ll probably run into problems.
+Also, consider that you can apply drivers to several highlighted or grouped objects at once, which makes prototyping much simpler.

 Another particularity of Principle is that it’s quite difficult to achieve complex interactions using only default solutions and tools.
-For example, I faced problems trying to implement paging of separate elements that animate when you drag them.
-The same issues appear when you need to include several simultaneously animated objects.
+To do so, we should combine Animations, Drivers, and Components.
+We faced a challenge trying to simultaneously animate several objects when developing our music streaming app prototype.

-To solve this problem, I decided to break actions down into component parts, where the first part of an animation starts when you interact with the interface, and the second part happens when you tap on the cover image, which redirects you to the playback screen, from where you can return to the profile screen.
+To solve this issue, we decided to break actions down into components.
+The first part of the animation starts when you interact with the interface and start scrolling and the second part happens when you tap on the cover image, which redirects you to the playback screen, from where you can return to the profile screen.

 Working with animation timings and graphs is pretty much like working with text.
 In order to accelerate and streamline your workflow in Principle, you should consider the following key points:

-What’s important here is not to overdo bounce (spring), and to follow the logical rhythm.
-I highly recommend you study what graphs can look like.
+What’s important here is not to overdo the bounce (spring) and to follow the logical rhythm.
+I highly recommend you study what easing graphs can look like.

 One of Principle’s biggest drawbacks is that it doesn’t provide any means to morph vector objects.
 This is where Principle loses out to After Effects and Apple Motion.
-But there is a workaround.
+But there’s a workaround.

 Think through the animation’s logic, break it down into components, then use masks and put your objects in the appropriate order.

-Also, to achieve a fancy distortion effect, you can substitute objects at the moment of animation by giving them the same names on the connected artboards.
+Also, to achieve a fancy distortion effect, you can substitute objects at the moment of the animation by giving them the same names on connected artboards.
 That works for groups as well.
-Here’s what it can look like:

 There are several ways to import materials for your prototype into Principle:

-You can update images simply by dragging them from Finder to the Image menu on the right-hand panel.
+You can update images simply by dragging them from Finder to the Image menu in Principle (on the right-hand panel).

 It’s very convenient to use an element’s coordinates from Sketch to organize elements in the prototype.
 The coordinates are identical if you use the same document resolution in both apps.

 Also, copying and pasting two artboards pastes all events between them.
-This makes your life easier while merging multiple designs and performing repetitive actions.
+This makes your life easier while merging designs and performing repetitive actions

-In a recent update, Principle acquired extended possibilities for prototype recording and exporting into MOV and GIF formats.
-While MP4 is easy to understand, working with the GIF format may cause some issues.
-While Principle’s developers managed to decrease the size of GIF files significantly, the format is still heavy and unadjustable.
+You can export your animations as videos in the MOV or GIF formats.
+While MP4 is easy to understand, working with GIF may cause some issues.
+While Principle’s developers managed to decrease the size of GIF files significantly, the format is still heavy and poorly customizable.

 Personally, I prefer the following long but effective approach to creating GIFs for my prototypes: